diskoverdata/diskover-docs/source_files/user_advanced_tags.md

 Type your search query in the search bar at the top of the page:

-  - When starting a query with  **#**  Diskover will automatically detect your intentions and offer you to select one of the available tags, you can also direclty type, ex: **#archive**
+  - When starting a query with  **#**  Diskover will automatically detect your intentions and offer you to select one of the available tags, you can also directly type, ex: **#archive**

   ![Image: Manual Search for Tags](images/image_tags_report_access_from_search_bar.png)